mrakgr/The-Spiral-Language/readme.md

 v6
 ```

 F# has value structs so maybe this functionality on its own is not a big deal.
-It would certainly be advantageous in the Cython backend which allocates composite types on the heap, but in the old Spiral what I've particularly found this functionality useful for is getting arrays past language boundaries.
+It certainly has been advantageous in the old Cython backend which allocated composite types on the heap, but in the old Spiral what I've particularly found this functionality useful for is getting arrays past language boundaries.
 Different languages, F# and C for example, have structs of different sizes and it is hard to keep them straight.
 Primitive types on the other hand are much easier to pass around.

 ## Known Bugs